Proud Warrior Race Guy: Humanity as a whole has to be this just to survive by the point the story begins proper.

 Hometown Hero: They are described as being this to the people of China and their personal dragon symbol can be found all over Hong Kong.

 Red Is Heroic: Their suits are patterned after their Jaeger, Crimson Typhoon.
+Even their tech teams and daily outfits appear to consist entirely of red and gold, too.

 Reformed Criminal: Before they were Jaeger pilots, the Wei triplets were street fighters in the Chinese underworld.